luciotato/LiteScript/devel/source-v0.7/Grammar.lite.md

-if the very last accesor is "(", it means the entire expression is a function call, it's a call to "execute code", so it's a imperative statement on it's own. if any accessor is a function call, this statement is assumed to have side-effects
+if the very last accesor is "(", it means the entire expression is a function call, it's a call to "execute code", so it's a imperative statement on it's own. if any of the accessors is a function call, this statement is assumed to have side-effects

             .executes = item instance of FunctionAccess
             if .executes, .hasSideEffects = true